AaronFeng753/Better-R1/README.md

 Emmm..
 LASAGNA...
 </details>

-3. Remove R1's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove R1's previous thoughts in a multi-turn conversation.
+3. Remove model's old thoughts in multi-turn conversation, according to deepseeks API docs you should always remove reasoning model's previous thoughts in a multi-turn conversation.

-#### Note: This function is only designed for those who run R1 (-distilled) models locally, such as using Ollama.
-It does not work with the DeepSeek API.

 ---